 I also have to say, at times it was incredibly HARD.
 The workouts, for someone who has never done High-Intensity Interval Training (HIIT), felt like masochism in the extreme, but! while the workouts are *hard*, they are deeply satisfying (I never, ever thought I would hear myself utter that last sentence).

 Somewhere, with my fellow Transformers who were finding it as f*cking hard as I was, we could all moan together.
-Having someone (there are a trainer and nutritionist available all the time) who would and could answer all my questions and explain things clearly.
+Having someone (there’s a trainer and nutritionist available all the time) who would and could answer all my questions and explain things clearly.
 Someone keeping an eye on how you were doing, asking whether the modifications they suggested worked.
 I felt incredibly supported the whole time.

 I was still eating highly nutritious meals (the recipes are excellent) but I was eating a lot less of them.
 I was eating specific amounts of foods, much less fat (much fewer nuts!) than I had been, no dairy (I found that dairy does not like me, no matter how much I love ice-cream and cream and lots of butter and cheese), no sugar and few grains.
 I was experimenting with foods I had never tried before, I was figuring out how much of certain foods I needed or which ones I needed to be mindful of.